Disclaimers are in Part 1

 The tears were still flowing, though, as she switched off the TV and went into her study, where the computer was still running.

 Xena, having squatted in her customary spot by the wall, flowed gracefully to her feet as she entered, but Isabelle pointedly ignored her and sat down at the desk.
 Her stomach was roiling from anger and hurt and all that crying.
-She wasn't even sure who she was angry with - herself, Xena, Mitch, or just the world in general.
+She wasn't even sure who she was angry with - herself, Xena, Lilli, or just the world in general.

-"The Lord help me, I'm a basket case," she murmured, as she idly clicked the mouse across the screen, and soon opened the drawer where the "Warrior's Tale" resided.
+"The Lord help me, I'm a basket case," she murmured, as she idly clicked the mouse across the screen, and soon opened the folder where the "Warrior's Tale" resided.
 After considering the icon for a moment, she took a deep breath, and hit "Delete".

 "What's a basket case?"